List of Queen concert tours: 1970s

-Queen – Queen II Tours

 With the release of their first two albums Queen & Queen II, the band began live performing in earnest, essentially following the traditional 'album-tour' cycle throughout the 70s.
 The embryonic Queen played numerous gigs in and around London in the early seventies, but evidence suggests that its first performance was on 27 June 1970 at Truro in England.

+The year 1974 had started with their first trip outside of Europe and an appearance at the Sunbury Music Festival in Australia.
+Although the band headlined the event on 2 February, their appearance the next day was canceled.

+Supporting Tour

+Queen Tour

-The band's first major step toward becoming a recognized live act came when Queen was a support act to Mott the Hoople on its UK tour.
+The band's first major step toward becoming a recognized live act came when Queen was a support act to Mott the Hoople on its 1973 UK tour.
 Queen's performances consistently received an enthusiastic reception from audiences.

+Queen II (US) Tour

-This led to Mott the Hoople inviting Queen to be its support act for Hoople's US tour.
+Mott the Hoople decided to invite Queen to be its support act for Hoople's US tour as well.
 Here, the band was able to hone its on-stage presentations in front of large crowds, try out different songs and arrangements, and gain experience with state-of-the-art light and sound systems.
 The Queen song "Now I'm Here" was written by Brian May as a tribute to Mott The Hoople.